karatelabs/karate/karate-netty/README.md

 The [BenTen](https://github.com/intuit/benten) project is a great example of the usage of Karate test-doubles.
 This team was able to create a mock-service that simulates almost the entire life-cycle of an [Atlassian JIRA](https://www.atlassian.com/software/jira) ticket.

 Here is the source code: [`benten-mock.feature`](https://github.com/intuit/benten/blob/master/benten-mock/src/main/resources/benten-mock.feature).
 Note how complex JSON payloads have been separated out into [files](https://github.com/intuit/benten/blob/master/benten-mock/src/main/resources/transitions.json) and elegantly loaded using the [`read`](https://github.com/intuit/karate#reading-files) function.
 State management *just works* and has been implemented in a few lines of extremely readable code.

+# JavaScript Mocks
+Karate 1.3.0 onwards offers an option to write mocks in JavaScript which is suited for more complex server-side logic, validations or state-handling.
+Refer to the [wiki for more](https://github.com/karatelabs/karate/wiki/Karate-JavaScript-Mocks).